 Empowering the client

-Can you see how the Integral Coaching method is distinct from just asking questions or giving advice?
+Can you see how the Integral Coaching method can be a more powerful approach than just asking questions or giving advice?
 Providing distinctions, self-observations and practices doesn't mean we don't trust our clients.
 If anything, we're trusting even more that they have the wisdom, courage, and capacity to step into new and unfamiliar territory—an action that has the potential to change their whole life.

-You can learn for yourself how the Integral Coaching method works in our two-day foundational class, Coaching To Excellence, offered regularly in San Francisco, Washington DC, and other cities worldwide.Share:
+You can learn for yourself how the Integral Coaching method works in Foundations of Coaching, a two-day workshop offered regularly in San Francisco, Washington DC, and other cities worldwide.Share:

 SEE MORE POSTS >>